Allan Pero

 Articles and Chapters:

-• In the Orbit of the Cephalopod: Lynda Barry’s What It Isand Artistic Education in the essay collection Contagious Imagination: The Work and Art of Lynda Barry, University Press of Mississippi; 2022: 99-111.
-Editor:
+• In the Orbit of the Cephalopod: Lynda Barry’s What It Is and Artistic Education in the essay collection Contagious Imagination: The Work and Art of Lynda Barry, (2022): 99-111.
+Editor: Jane Tolmie.
+Jackson: University Press of Mississippi (6423 words)

 • “Jigging away in nothingness”: Knowledge, Language, and Feminine Jouissance in “Bliss” and “Psychology,” Katherine Mansfield and Psychology, Clare Hanson, Gerri Kimber, W. Todd Martin.
 Edinburgh: Edinburgh U P (September 2016): 100-112.
 (5929 words)